 Peer Health Educators are volunteer students who plan health events and campaigns to raise awareness about health and wellness at MRU.

-Peer Mental Health Educators are volunteer student leaders who plan mental health events and campaigns to raise awareness of mental health and decrease stigma at MRU.
+Peer to Peer Mental Health Educators are volunteer student leaders who plan mental health events and campaigns to raise awareness of mental health and decrease stigma at MRU.

 SteppingUP Peer Facilitators volunteer their time, and in exchange they have the opportunity to increase their knowledge about relationship violence, community resources, and group facilitation.